 Elon Musk in the Debuts of Tesla Powerwall presentation made a memorable speech that started with this technique.

-He hooked the audience bringing their attention straight to a well-known shared problem; this is a good hook for a presentation.
+He hooked the audience bringing their attention straight to a well-known shared problem; this is a good presentation hook example.

 At this point, he starts with his discourse:

 The way the grid works today is this: you got coal, you got natural gas, nuclear, hydro and wind and solar […].